elenalazarus/Lenging_System_Integration/README.md

 Error logging and exception handling were implemented, storing error messages in field values of records.

+Additional fields were added on the Loan record to avoid extra queries of parent Account records (Account_Number__c formula field referencing Account.AccountNumber) and manage error handling (Stack_Trace__c)

+Custom settings TriggerExecution__c allows deactivation of the trigger in case of a bulk load of old loan records to Salesforce

 ## Assumptions made

 1. The system will not process more than 5000 records per transaction as max number of enqueued jobs - 50 and max number of processed records per queue due to callout limit - 100